-- Partner with intensive apprenticeship program launched by The Carpenter's Daughter in Pine Bluff to get apprentices certified by the National Center for Construction Education and Research in the areas of HVAC, electrical, plumbing and carpentry. - Develop business training program for contracts available through LMS - Provide technical assistance to help graduates start contracting businesses - Provide microloans to help contracting businesses purchase tools and equipment
+- Successfully assist a minimum of (5) participants to receive journey-level assessment in 1 or more craft areas through NCCER assessment process - Partner with intensive apprenticeship program launched by The Carpenter's Daughter in Pine Bluff to get apprentices certified by the National Center for Construction Education and Research in the areas of HVAC, electrical, plumbing and carpentry.
+(Accomplished) Carpenters Daughter is now an integral part in the WeServe and apprentices are positioned to manufacture homes. - 3.
+Develop business training program for contracts available through LMS - 4.
+Provide technical assistance to help graduates start contracting businesses - 5.
+Provide microloans to help contracting businesses purchase tools and equipment